supervisorphp/supervisor/README.md

 ## Deprecated libraries

-While this tries to a be a complete Supervisor client, this isn't the first one.
+While this tries to be a complete Supervisor client, this isn't the first one.
 However some authors decided to deprecate their packages in favor of this:

 - [Supervisord PHP Client](https://github.com/mondalaci/supervisord-php-client)
 - [Indigo Supervisor](https://github.com/indigophp/supervisor)